learn-co-curriculum/ruby-metaprogramming-keyword-arguments-and-mass-assignment/README.md

 end
 ```

-Here, we've defined our method to take in a hash as an argument.
-The hash is missing the `{}`, but it's still a hash!
-(We can't use the `{}` because Ruby will get confused and think you are trying to open a block.)
-That hash has two key/value pairs, `:name` and `:age`.
-We've given our hash argument default values of `"Beyonce"` and `31`, but we didn't have to:
+Here, we've defined our method to take in keyword arguments.
+Our keyword arguments consist of two key/value pairs, `:name` and `:age`.
+We've given our keyword arguments default values of `"Beyonce"` and `31`, but we didn't have to:

 ```ruby
 def happy_birthday(name:, current_age:)